affinda/affinda-python/docs/sync_operations.md

 None.
 - `compact` (`bool`): If "true", the response is compacted to annotations' parsed data.
 Annotations' meta data are excluded.
 Default is "false".
+- `count` (`bool`): If "false", the documents count is not computed, thus saving time for large collections.
+Default is "true".
 - `cls` (`callable`): A custom type or function that will be passed the direct response

 **Raises**: